Jonathan Ntutu: Athletics career

 In the buildup to the 2012 Summer Paralympics in London, Ntutu entered his second World Championships, this time held in Christchurch, New Zealand.
 He entered all three sprint events, winning silver behind Russia's Alexey Labzin in the 100 metres and narrowly missing the podium with fourth place in the 400 metres.
 His biggest breakthrough of his career came at the London 2012 Paralympics, where he qualified for both the 100 metre and 200 metre sprints, making the finals of both.
 He finished sixth in the 200 metre race, but in the 100 metres he took the bronze medal, beating Labzin in a photo finish for the third spot.

 At the 2013 IPC Athletics World Championships in Lyon, Ntutu came away a double medalist, winning a silver in the 100 metres (behind Ireland's Jason Smyth) and a first major medal in the 200 metres, a third placed bronze.
 Two years later Ntutu sight was deemed to have deteriorated and he was reclassified as a T12 classification athlete.
 This allowed him to enter his first African Games, as traditionally the T13 sprint was not contested.
 Held in Brazzaville in the Republic of Congo, Ntutu entered the 2015 African Games competing in the T12 200 metre sprint.
 He took gold, finishing ahead of countryman and fellow ex-Athlone School pupil Hilton Langenhoven.

 At the 2015 IPC Athletics World Championships in Doha Ntutu took silver in the 200 metres but he was disqualified from the 100 metre sprint.
 The next year he added a second Paralympic medal when he took a silver in the 100 metres at the 2016 Games in Rio.
 He also competed in the 200 metre race but failed to qualify for the finals.

+He also competed in the T12 100m sprint at the 2020 Summer Paralympics.